yirzhou/IsolatedSoul/rsbday/README.md

         --db-path <DB>             The path to your database file

 SUBCOMMANDS:
+    add      Add a new person's birthday
-    help     Prints this message or the help of the given subcommand(s) reset    Reset your sqlite database.
+    help     Prints this message or the help of the given subcommand(s) reset    Reset your sqlite database
 ```

 There are certain TODOs for the future:

 - [x] More granular control on date selection
-- [ ] Ability to add new birthdays/entries
+- [x] Ability to add new birthdays/entries